jserrao/commando/readme.md

 * [iTerm2](http://www.iterm2.com)
 * [Guake](https://apps.ubuntu.com/cat/applications/precise/guake/)

 OSX has a unix-like core, so most of the commands on Linux work for OSX.
-There are some deviations, noted where appropriate.
+There are some deviations, noted where appropriate in the command reference docs.

 How Can I Contribute?